Skip to Content

 WHY?

-WHY do the stores torment me and only have bone-in hams available around Easter and Christmas?
+WHY do the stores torment me and only have bone-in hams available around Easter in March and April and Christmas in December?

 This is one reason why I love having an extra freezer!
 When I actually find a bone-in ham shank, I usually buy a few and store 2-3 extra hams in the freezer solely so I can make this soup a few times throughout the year.
 Yes, even in the summer, because it is THAT good!